smorrrs/Shadow-Tactics-Resources/any%_routes.md

 ## Sunpu Castle
 * Ensure audio is set to Japanese (English audio adds time between Noboru dying and the end cutscene starting)
-* Prepare mouse position on the loading screen to move Hayato to the nearby ledge
+* Prepare mouse position on the loading screen to move Hayato to the nearby ledge (precise)
 * Skip cutscene whenever
 * Move Hayato to ledge and schedule a jump
 * Click minimap to move camera to Noboru